 Despite her disability, which limits her participation in sports, physical activities, and does not permit her to drive a vehicle, she believes God has a wonderful plan for her.

 In November of last year, she took a short-term mission trip to Beijing in cooperation with Global Partners in Hope, a non-profit organization.
 She returned to the Christian orphanage where she was cared for in Beijing and learned how to reach kids in China with Christ's love.

-Addy said, "It was my first time working with kids who had different type of needs, but somehow God showed me how to take care of the kids and how much I loved and cared for them.
+Addy said, "It was my first time working with kids who had different types of needs, but somehow God showed me how to take care of the kids and how much I loved and cared for them.
 What I learned while serving at Alena's is the different perspectives the kids have on life.
 They are so grateful for what they have and there is always a bright smile on their faces, even though they don't have family or a lot of things.
-I need to understand how grateful I need to be because I have so many great things in my life, and I want to be able to share it with the children in China."
+I need to understand how grateful I need to be because I have so many great things in my life, and I want to be able to share them with the children in China."

 In the future, Addy hopes to move back to Beijing and start her own orphanage or help abandoned children with disabilities find loving families, just as she has.
 "I would love to have a class that teaches you how to take care of kids who have different kinds of needs", she said.
-To prepare for this future service, she plans to pursue training to work with who have special needs.
+To prepare for this future service, she plans to pursue training to work with those who have special needs.